Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

-The good news is VA claims adjudicators continue to work through the backlog of VA disability claims.
+The good news is VA claims adjudicators continue to make real progress in working down the backlog of VA disability claims.

-Brian Reese the VA Claims Insider recently stated, “I’m pleasantly surprised by the faster-than-expected progress the VBA is making toward resolving the VA claims backlog.
-It’s clear to me that VBA leadership is prioritizing numerous VA disability system changes for the better, resulting in faster and more accurate rating decisions.
-That’s good news for veterans and their families.”
+Brian Reese, the VA Claims Insider, recently stated: “I’m impressed by the faster-than-expected progress the VBA is making toward resolving the VA claims backlog.
+It’s clear that VBA leadership is prioritizing critical changes to the disability claims system that directly impact veterans for the better.”

 Table of Contents